 5 ways the water industry is ready for a big data revolution

-As the digital capabilities of water industry organisations grow by leaps and bounds, questions about the use and management of big data
+As the digital capabilities of water industry organisations grow by leaps and bounds, questions about the use and management of big data are flying.

 We asked five industry leaders for their thoughts on the biggest challenges the water industry currently faces when it comes to data.
 Here’s what they had to say.